-Iridium and palladium: their industrial uses and recycling
+Iridium and palladium: their industrial usage

 Iridium and palladium are less well known than gold or platinum, however it plays a key role in automotive industries, aerospace, medical equipment and jewelry production.
-As also with precious metal labware, the high costs and limited availability of these resources make it important to recycle iridium and palladium.

 Industrial applications